Fridgend/Everything/CHBot/README.md

 ## What I learned:
 - From working on CHBot, I developed a deep understanding of the Discord API and how to use it to implement certain features.
 - I also became more confident in JavaScript and Node.js, since it was still quite new to me at the time.
+- I also now know how to use the scp command in command prompt to transfer files to different devices rather than to Google Drive.
+If only I knew of it before The Incident...

 ### Written in...
 This project is written entirely in JavaScript (more specifically Node.js).